 Join us for our 50th Crane Festival on Friday and Saturday, March 20 and 21, 2020!
-On-line registration will begin December 9 and will include Saturday meals, access to all speakers and a free t-shirt.
+On-line registration will begin at 9:00 am CST on Monday, December 9.
+Registration will include Saturday meals, access to all speakers and a free t-shirt.
 Student and child discounts available.

 Registration: $150/adult; $60/student (high school and above); $20/child.
 Prices will increase $10 on March 1, 2020.